 The FuelRod boxes move or get removed every so often.
 You can use the Disney World app (My Disney Experience) to find the boxes, but it’s a bit of a journey.

-Best I can tell, that list is actually a bit out of date.
 For the most part, you’ll find a SwapBox at each hotel, each park, and at Disney Springs.
-Here are the most recent in-park locations (that I’m aware of):
+Some (not all) notable park locations are:

-Magic Kingdom — Cosmic Ray’s Starlight Cafe, Pecos Bill Tall Tale Inn, Town Square Theater, Space Mountain (gift shop)
+Magic Kingdom — Cosmic Ray’s Starlight Cafe, Pecos Bill Tall Tale Inn, Town Square Theater, Space Mountain (gift shop), Merchant of Venus,

-Animal Kingdom — Island Mercantile (store on the left once you get to Discovery Island)
+Animal Kingdom — Island Mercantile (store on the left once you get to Discovery Island), Expedition Everest (gift shop)

 Epcot — World Traveler (gift shop at the World Showcase / Skyliner entrance), Disney Traders (gift shop at Showcase Plaza, by the boat dock)